fl101/awardfares-blog/_posts/2024-05-18-eurobonus-vs-flying-blue.md

 ### Based on Home Country and Destinations

-Now, let's compare both programs based on the members' home countries and their travel destinations.
-In we consider various factors like the availability of co-branded credit cards, regional promotions, and the value of mile/point redemption in specific regions.
-This comparison aims to determine which program might offer more value depending on geographical preferences.
+Next, let's see how program benefits vary by your home country and travel plans.
+We'll consider factors like co-branded credit cards, regional promotions, and how valuable miles/points are for redemptions in specific areas.
+This will help you decide which program offers the most value for your travel preferences.

 | **Home Country/Destination** | **Flying Blue**                                         | **SAS EuroBonus**                                       |
 |------------------------------|---------------------------------------------------------|---------------------------------------------------------|